 - Communication needs to be considered

-That said, not all jobs can be done from home and a number of flexible working requests are being rejected based on one, or more, of the nine reasons set out under s80G of the Employment Rights Act.
+That being said, not all jobs can be done from home and a number of flexible working requests are being rejected based on one, or more, of the nine reasons set out under s80G of the Employment Rights Act.

 However, it may be that the business can accommodate such requests, even if only on a temporary basis to support their staff with changes in their personnel and domestic circumstances.
 Associated discrimination has been cited in some of the cases relating to caring for dependents who cannot necessarily access the same care arrangements that they may have pre-COVID.
 Case law expects businesses to be reasonable when considering such requests, and to have founded operational reasons when rejecting a request.